100 Best of the Decade – Part 5

 Advertising images for Silver Dollar City Time Traveler commercial in Nashville, TN.
 The plot was about a father and daughter working on time travel in the 1800s.
 This was the most elaborate set I have been apart of.
 The Spining Group really out did themselves when coming up with this spot.

-An advertising image of the Time Traveler at Silver Dollar City in Branson, MO.
+Advertising image of the Time Traveler at Silver Dollar City in Branson, MO.
 We were really challenged for this shoot.
-Being the new ride of the season, the client needed images of it right away for promotional usage.
+Time Traveler being the new ride of the season, the client needed images right away for promotional usage.
 Unfortunately the season starts in early spring and all of the trees and grass were still dead.
-By using low angles I gave this image a clean palette and happy blue skies.

 Environmental portrait of Dr. DiPietro for the opioids issue of Tennessee Alumnus magazine.

-This Orange Man photo shoot in the communications studio was one of my first assignments at UT.
-While I had shot in plenty of studio spaces before, this was the first time it was considered my studio space.
-It will forever be one of my favorite images because of this.
+The Orange Man photo shoot in the communications studio was one of the very first things I did when starting at UT.
+While I had shot in plenty of studio before, this was the first time to do so in what was considered my studio space.
+It will forever be one of my favorites because of this.

-A simple beauty shot of Ayres Hall as leaves change on the Hill.
+A simple beauty shot of Ayres Hall as leaves being to change on the Hill.

 People walk around the rotunda of the Howard H. Baker Jr. Center for Public Policy where Howard Baker’s bust marks the center of the room.